 When you’re applying for a job, you may think that recruiters only evaluate your educational background, work experience, and skills.
 That may be true, but just for the initial phase.
-Keep in mind that even though you have the right skill set and knowledge that companies are looking for, recruiters and hiring managers can ignore your application based on inappropriate behaviors during the interview.
+Keep in mind that even though you have the right skill set and knowledge that companies are looking for, recruiters and hiring managers may ignore your application based on inappropriate behaviors during the interview.
 First impressions last.
 As for job interviews, you need to present yourself as a professional who demonstrates the proper behavior.

 There are several things that can go wrong during an interview which can affect your chances of landing that job.
 Recruiters can let go of some of them, but several mistakes are considered deal-breakers.

 Companies have different dress codes, so it’s alright to ask the recruiter what the dress code for the job interview is.
-Even if you know that the company is not that strict when it comes to what its employees wear, avoid assuming that it also applies to interviews.
+Even if you know that the company is not that strict when it comes to what its employees wear, avoid assuming that also applies to interviews.
 In general, it is better to be overdressed than underdressed.

 Most, if not all, recruiters cringe about job candidates who have bad breath or body odor.
 Aside from wearing the right clothes, apply deodorant and make sure that your breath smells fresh.
 Have some mints right before the interview.
 Look at yourself in the mirror before leaving the house to ensure that you look presentable.

 You don’t need your phone during the interview, so there’s no reason for you to check it once in a while.
-Remember to give your 100% attention to the interview.
+Remember to give 100% of the attention to the interview.
 To keep you from checking your phone, make sure to turn it off when you go inside the building.
 In this way, you will not be tempted to answer it if it rings or look at it if it vibrates.
 While waiting, you can mentally prepare for the interview and check your surroundings.

+Thank you for reading CFI’s guide to things you should not do in an interview.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: